iterative/dvc.org/public/static/docs/command-reference/fetch.md

   fetched.
 The default value is `4 * cpu_count()`.
 For SSH remotes default is just 4.

-- `-a`, `--all-branches` - fetch cache for all Git branches, not just the active one.
-This means DVC may download files needed to reproduce different versions of a DVC-file ([experiments](/doc/get-started/experiments)), not just the current one.
+- `-a`, `--all-branches` - fetch cache for all Git branches instead of just the current workspace.
+This means DVC may download files needed to reproduce different versions of a DVC-file ([experiments](/doc/get-started/experiments)), not just the ones currently in the workspace.

 - `-T`, `--all-tags` - fetch cache for all Git tags.
 Similar to `-a` above.
 Note that both options can be combined, for example using the `-aT` flag.